Ward Gauderis

 Every good academic page needs a Venn diagram.

-Current mechanistic interpretability lacks formal foundations, relying on post-hoc activation heuristics, effectively reading tea leaves in activation space.
-Because these methods often assume a layer-by-layer stratification, it is nearly impossible to tell if a feature is causally useful globally or just a local artifact.
+Current mechanistic interpretability lacks formal foundations, relying on post-hoc activation heuristics that often assume a layer-by-layer stratification.
+This makes it nearly impossible to tell if a feature is causally useful globally or just a local artifact.

 The CompInterp framework shifts the focus from isolated features to their interactions as first-class citizens.
 To achieve measurable interpretability, we ground our analysis in formal decompositions rather than data-dependent heuristics: